rockdeme/chrysalis/article/readme.md

 # Chrysalis Article Readme

-The collection of notebooks and scripts found in this folder was utilized for our research article.
+This folder contains the notebooks and scripts used for our research article, showcasing the data analysis we conducted.
-It serves the purpose of demonstrating the data analysis we performed.
-To replicate the analysis, supplementary actions are necessary, such as acquiring the raw data, modifying fixed directory paths, downloading supplementary files from Zenodo (https://doi.org/10.5281/zenodo.8247780), and so on.
+To recreate the analysis, you'll need to take some extra steps, such as getting the raw data, adjusting directory paths, and downloading supplementary files from Zenodo (https://doi.org/10.5281/zenodo.8247780).
 ```
 .
 ├── 1_human_lymph_node